futurewei-cloud/merak/README.md

 kind delete cluster
 ```

-## Getting started with development
+## Getting Started With Development

 To build this project, please make sure the following things are installed: